-This is the final hurdle in the applications process and the culmination of all your hard work this year.
+This is the final hurdle in the application process and the culmination of all your hard work this year.
 It is perfectly natural to feel nervous as this is perhaps the first serious interview you have ever had and, unlike other nerve-wracking events in your life, imagining your interviewer naked or consoling yourself with the thought that they are just as scared as you are is unlikely to help.

 Nerves, however, can serve you well and be useful!
 Any Medic or Biologist can tell you that the adrenaline pumping through your body makes your mind work faster to process ideas and fish out, from the recesses of your mind, relevant pieces of information and pertinent examples.
 The historians amongst you will be able to reel off acts of bravery and resourcefulness that have resulted from leaders being subjected to great stress and anthropologists might explain to you exactly how and why this reaction developed over the millennia.
 Just remember – nerves are your friends.
 The key – as with all friends – is not to let them rule your head.